LeetLLM

 Human-in-the-Loop (HITL) architecture adds a hard execution boundary for those moments.
 An agent can propose a side effect, but a downstream policy service pauses it until the required reviewer authorizes the exact action.

-This addresses the opaque execution problem: even capable models can produce confident but incorrect outputs, and in e-commerce operations, one bad refund or misdirected shipment can cost real money and customer trust.
+This addresses the opaque execution problem: even capable models can produce confident but incorrect outputs, and in production AI systems, one bad model promotion or rollback can degrade real users.
 HITL doesn't make an action correct by itself.
 It creates a point where policy, evidence, authorization, and final-state checks can stop a bad action.

-Like a warehouse system that can retrieve inventory records but must route a money movement to an authorized reviewer, a HITL agent runs only within a defined risk boundary.
+Like a release bot that can read evaluation results but must route a production traffic change to an authorized reviewer, a HITL agent runs only within a defined permission boundary.
 Unlike a chatbot that waits for input at every turn, this pattern supervises actions according to their possible effect.

-To make this concrete, we'll follow Riley, an order-support agent for an online electronics store.
-Riley can look up authorized order data and draft suggested responses.
-Riley can also propose a refund, an address change, or a customer email, but a downstream gate controls whether any of those side effects run.
-The dollar thresholds in this lesson are illustrative policy choices, not universal rules.
+Follow Vega, a model-release assistant for an internal AI platform.
+Vega can read authorized evaluation runs, inspect deployment metrics, and draft release notes.
+Vega can also propose a model promotion, traffic shift, rollback, or incident update, but a downstream gate controls whether any of those side effects run.
+The traffic thresholds below are illustrative policy choices, not universal rules.

-By the end, you'll be able to design Riley's risk policy, implement checkpoint/resume logic that lets Riley wait durably for review, and build an approval UI that gives reviewers enough evidence without exposing unnecessary customer data.
-We'll assume you already know LLM tool calling, state graphs, guardrail policy, and browser-agent risk.
+Design Vega's risk policy, implement checkpoint/resume logic that lets Vega wait durably for review, and build an approval UI that gives reviewers enough evidence without exposing unnecessary deployment data.
+This lesson assumes you already know large language model (LLM) tool calling, state graphs, guardrail policy, and browser-agent risk.
 If those terms are fuzzy, review Function Calling & Tool Use, Agentic Architectures, Guardrails & Safety Filters, and Computer Use & Browser Agents first.

 The three pillars of human-agent interaction

 Not all human oversight is created equal.
 Production systems distinguish between three distinct interaction models based on risk tolerance and the nature of the task.
-Understanding these distinctions helps you design appropriate governance frameworks.
+Those distinctions determine where approval, supervision, and audit controls belong.

 Human-in-the-Loop (HITL): Active gatekeeping